-Adjusting might be more challenging than you think.
+Adjusting may be more challenging than you think.

-No matter how prepared you might be for a new baby to join your household, your firstborn has absolutely no idea how much their world is about to change.
+No matter how prepared you might be for a new baby to join your household, your firstborn has absolutely no idea how much their word is about to change.

-The transition from only child to big sibling can be tough for your toddler or preschooler, but you can help make the experience smoother by preparing them well ahead of the baby’s arrival.
+The transition from only child to big sibling can be tough for your toddler or preschooler, but you can help make the experience smoother by preparing your toddler for a newborn well ahead of the baby’s arrival.

 While your big kid might be excited for a new playmate to join the family, you’ll likely have to paint a more realistic picture of what life with a newborn baby will be like.

 Let them know that for the first few months, babies don’t do much more than eat, sleep, cry, and dirty their diapers.

 This doesn’t mean there aren’t cute ways for your big kid to interact with their new sibling though!

 Babies love looking at faces, so your toddler can get ready to sing or dance for the little one, or offer up their fingers for a tiny squeeze.

 One of the best ways to prepare you toddler for a newborn is to have them meet a friend’s baby while you’re still pregnant.